 Oktoberfest season is just around the corner, and if you’re looking for the best festival to attend in Colorado, head to Breckenridge Oktoberfest where we throw the largest street party in the Rocky Mountains!
-This three-day celebration, September 6-8 is filled with beer, lederhosen, schnitzel, live music and of course, plenty of fun.
+This three-day celebration is filled with beer, lederhosen, schnitzel, live music and of course, plenty of fun.
 Gather up your polka crew and get ready to celebrate with our 5 secrets to planning the best Oktoberfest ever!

 1. Wear A Costume

 While it’s not required to dress up, we can guarantee it’ll be way more fun if you do!
 Authentic Bavarian outfits for Oktoberfest are called Tracht (Tra-oct).
 Women typically wear traditional dirndl (DEERN-dul) dresses, while men wear leather lederhosen (LAY-der-hozen) shorts with suspenders.
 Top it off with a felt hat or braids and you’re good to go!